UserStack/ustackd/README.md

     # The backend to use
     backend = sqlite

-    # path to folder where pid file can be stored
+    # path where to store the pid file
-    ; pid-path = /var/run
+    pid = ./ustackd.pid

     [syslog]
     # which syslog facility should be used